Why take a doctoral degree at the UPC

 News

-- The Unite!
-Doctoral School organises the first edition of the contest "Present your thesis in 3 minutes"
+- Take part in the candidate pre-selection process for the 8th edition of the "Present your thesis in 4 minutes" contest!

 Theses for defense agenda